 Most OB/GYNs will touch on many other subjects including your menstrual cycle, breast health, screening for sexually transmitted infections, contraception, etc. The bottom line is that you will have time to talk with your doctor, hopefully connect with them and release some anxious energy before you are asked to get in stirrups.

 The keyword here is wellness.
 Most women really do come out feeling better.
 When we go in for that first visit or pap smear, most of us walk in healthy and walk out affirmed of our good health.

 A pap smear is a screening test for cervical cancer — cervical cells are collected by gentle scraping of the cervix with a brush(es) and are then sent to the lab for evaluation.
 The overwhelming majority of these return as normal.
 So, statistically speaking, you can worry less.
 You stand a better chance at having a normal than an abnormal test.

-Come ready to discuss what is truly on your mind.
+Come prepared to discuss what’s truly on your mind.

 This one is important.
 Since many women come in anxious and other topics are discussed at your wellness visit, important questions are sometimes forgotten.
 So, come prepared.
 Write your questions down, on your smartphone or notebook if you must, so that you do not forget.
 No question is silly.
 We have heard them all, so do not be embarrassed to ask that question that makes you blush.